Dowon7/Dowon7/README.md

-- 👋 Hi, I’m @Dowon7
+Hi, I’m Dowon, but you can call me Ben

-- 👀 I’m interested in ...
+I'm an aspiring web developer trying to get a better understanding of all things coding.
-- 🌱 I’m currently learning ...
+- 👀 I’m interested in doing more with API's
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I like gardening and caring for plants, so hit me up if you have any plant questions.
 - 📫 How to reach me dowonblee at gmail.com

 <!---